AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-01-18-svg-tutorial-how-to-code-svg-icons-by-hand.md

 ---
 title: "SVG Tutorial: How to Code SVG Icons by Hand"
-description: Icon libraries and vector drawing programs are great, but it doesn't hurt to understand how they work under the hood.
+description: Have you ever wondered how icon libraries are created?
 Learn how to draw SVG icons and simple shapes by hand.
 keywords: [svg tutorial, svg icons, how to code svg]
 categories: [svg, html, css]
 lastUpdated: 2021-08-07